Secchu/PersonalProjects/Cloudformation/Readme.md

 Note
 ====
-You can substitue the template-url parameter with the template-body parameter if the cloudformation file is local
+You can substitute the template-url parameter with the template-body parameter if the cloudformation file is local